williamdlees/TRIgS/docs/PlotGermline.md

-`[-gv GRID_VERTICAL]`|Show vertical grid lines after every GRID_VERTICAL number of bars `[-l LIMIT]`|Limit to the specified number of most frequently used genes `[-s SAVE]`|Save the plot to the specified file, otherwise display it interactively `[-t TITLES]`|Comma-separated list of titles to use for plots (if there are fewer titles than plots, the titles will repeat in cycle)
+`[-gv GRID_VERTICAL]`|Show vertical grid lines after every GRID_VERTICAL number of bars `[-l LIMIT]`|Limit to the specified number of most frequently used genes `[-s SAVE]`|Save the plot to the specified file, otherwise display it interactively `[-sz X,Y]`|Set the total figure size to X by Y inches (note that the smaller the overall figure is, the larger the text is with respect to the plot, which gives some control over font size)
+`[-t TITLES]`|Comma-separated list of titles to use for plots (if there are fewer titles than plots, the titles will repeat in cycle)
 `[-w WIDTH]`|Column width, between 0 and 1 (0.8 in the above example)
 `[-y YMAX]`|Max y-value to use on all plots